nodecross/nodex-docs/source/interface_definitions/index.md

-# Interface Definitions for UNiD EDGE
+# Interface Definitions for NodeX EDGE

-This chapter defines the API interface required for development when replacing or extending the RoT functionality of UNiD EDGE to your own specifications.
-The development procedure is to build a shared library that implements your own processing based on the interface definitions shown below, and place it in a designated location accessible by UNiD EDGE.
-UNiD EDGE loads shared libraries at startup, overriding some core UNiD EDGE functions with processes provided as shared libraries.
+This chapter defines the API interface required for development when replacing or extending the RoT functionality of NodeX EDGE to your own specifications.
+The development procedure is to build a shared library that implements your own processing based on the interface definitions shown below, and place it in a designated location accessible by NodeX EDGE.
+NodeX EDGE loads shared libraries at startup, overriding some core NodeX EDGE functions with processes provided as shared libraries.

 ## True random number generation